Computer Vision for

 The discovery

-Big-box retailers — operating eCom sites without local visibility — turned out to be the right buyer for a frictionless, automated, large-scale eCom-per-location setup.
-The need was upstream of the seller.
+Big-box retailers, operating eCom sites without local visibility, turned out to be the right buyer for a frictionless, automated, large-scale eCom-per-location setup.

 The outcome